Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Causal Probing Intra-Memory Knowledge Conflict

-As shown in Figure~\ref{fig:pipeline_detailed}, we develop a framework based on $\ell'_{\text{mix}}$ and $\ell'_{\text{clean}}$ to probe intra-memory knowledge conflicts originating from the pre-training data of a model.
-In general, we first perform logit inspection ~\cite{elhage2021mathematical} in the residual stream of $\ell'_{\text{mix}}$ to localize components responsible for encoding and generating conflicting information from the training data ~\texttt{SynWikiBio}~(Section~\ref{subsec4:logit_len}).
-We then apply activation patching~\cite{DBLP:conf/iclr/ZhangN24} within $\ell'_{\text{mix}}$ to test whether these components causally influence the model’s generation with respect to the conflicting facts (Section~\ref{subsec4:activation_patching}).
-Finally, we experiment with cross-model activation patching, an advance causal tracing method that leverages both $\ell'_{\text{mix}}$ and $\ell'_{\text{clean}}$ to analyze intra-memory knowledge conflicts (Section~\ref{subsec4:cross_model_patching}).
+As shown in Figure~\ref{fig:pipeline_detailed}, we develop a framework based on $\ell_{\text{mix}}$ and $\ell_{\text{clean}}$ to probe the model's parametric knowledge.
+First, we perform logit inspection \cite{nostalgebrist2020logitlens} on the residual stream of $\ell_{\text{mix}}$ to localize components responsible for encoding and generating conflicting information from \texttt{SynWikiBio} or \texttt{DynamicQA}~(Appendix~\ref{app:logit_len},~\ref{app:head_contrib_compute}).
+We then apply Activation Patching \cite{DBLP:conf/iclr/ZhangN24} within $\ell_{\text{mix}}$ to test whether these components causally influence generation with respect to the conflicting facts (Section~\ref{subsec4:activation_patching}).
+Finally, we experiment with cross-model Activation Patching, an advanced causal tracing method that leverages both $\ell_{\text{mix}}$ and $\ell_{\text{clean}}$ to analyze intra-memory knowledge conflicts (Section~\ref{subsec4:cross_model_patching}).